Connect with others who understand.

 • Weak grip when picking up objects

-• Numbness, burning, or tingling in your fingers, especially your index and middle fingers and thumb
+• Numbness, burning, or tingling in your fingers, especially your thumb, index, middle, and ring fingers often described as pins and needles

 • Swollen sensation in your fingers

-CTS is a common condition affecting 1 to 3 in every 1,000 people in the United States.
-Typing on a keyboard, hand or wrist injuries, and living with other bone or joint diseases can all cause CTS.
-If you work an office job or if you have osteoporosis or rheumatoid arthritis, that may be the driving factor behind your CTS rather than amyloidosis.
+CTS is a common condition affecting 1 percent to 5 percent of the population.
+Typing on a keyboard, hand or wrist injuries, and living with other bone or joint conditions can all contribute to CTS.
+For example, office work, osteoporosis, or rheumatoid arthritis may be the underlying cause of your CTS rather than amyloidosis.

-If you’ve noticed any new hand pain or weakness, especially with other hATTR amyloidosis symptoms, talk to your doctor.
-CTS can be a painful and difficult condition to live with, so it’s best to seek treatment as soon as possible.
+If you notice new hand pain or weakness, particularly alongside other symptoms of hATTR amyloidosis, talk to your doctor.
+CTS can be painful and interfere with daily activities, so it’s best to seek treatment promptly.

 3. Gastrointestinal Issues

-Nerve damage caused by hATTR amyloidosis can also affect your autonomic nerves.
-These nerves are responsible for controlling your body’s automatic functions, including digestion, as well as bladder and bowel functions.
-Autonomic neuropathy is also an early sign of hATTR amyloidosis, especially when it affects your stomach and intestines.
+Nerve damage from hATTR amyloidosis can also affect your autonomic nerves, which control automatic body functions like digestion and bladder or bowel activity.
+This type of nerve damage, known as autonomic neuropathy, can also be an early sign of hATTR amyloidosis, particularly when it affects your stomach and intestines.

 Gastrointestinal issues associated with hATTR amyloidosis include: